virtuozzo/vhi-ops-professional/README.md

 **Ubuntu 20.04 QCOW2 image.**
 - The image must have `cloud-init` installed.
+- The version must be 20.04.
+Other versions haven't been tested and will likely fail to configure.

 > You can get the latest version of the image from the official Ubuntu website:
 >